-For the purchased service bus mode, CTPS will produce estimates of passenger-miles traveled and unlinked trips using revenue data from the MBTA for non-APC-equipped routes and output from CTPS's database of bus ridership information.
+For the purchased service bus mode, CTPS will produce estimates of passengermiles traveled and unlinked trips using revenue data from the MBTA for non-APC-equipped routes and output from CTPS's database of bus ridership information.
 CTPS will generate estimates of the average farebox deposit and will then estimate the average trip length per passenger based on ridecheck observations.
 The total unlinked trips will be estimated by dividing the average farebox deposit by the total revenue.
 The total passenger-miles traveled will be calculated by multiplying the total unlinked trips by the average trip length per passenger.
-Considering changes to the equipment servicing the Winthrop bus routes, CTPS will work with the MBTA to develop procedures to estimate passenger-miles traveled and unlinked trips using APC data.
+The MBTA will use APC data to produce estimates of passenger-miles traveled and unlinked trips on APC-equipped routes.
 CTPS will combine the results from APC-equipped and non-APC-equipped routes into a single set of values for the purchased service bus mode.